-CF Montréal, Vancouver Whitecaps FC, Special Olympics Quebec, and Special Olympics BC are teaming up for the 2021 Play Unified Challenge!
+CF Montréal, Vancouver Whitecaps FC, Special Olympics Quebec, and Special Olympics BC teamed up for the 2021 Play Unified Challenge!

-Competition runs from September 7 to October 31.
-Participants complete new soccer and fitness challenges every other week.
+Competition ran from September 7 to October 31.
+Participants completed new soccer and fitness challenges every other week.

-Good luck to the SOBC & Whitecaps FC Academy athletes!
+Meet the Special Olympics BC & Whitecaps FC Academy teammates!

 Glen McIntyre, SOBC – Kelowna